CharlesKasasira/Child-Pickups/README.md

 /model

-[Link to concept paper](https://childpickups.com) [Link to Report](https://childpickups.com)
+[Link to concept paper](https://childpickups.com)

+[Link to Report](https://childpickups.com)

-High Accuracy and speed, We are using Facial Recognition to speedup child pickups in daycares and nursery schools..
+High Accuracy and Speed, We are using Facial Recognition to speed up child pickups in daycares and nursery schools..
 We are making sure to see that convenience can still coexist with security, transforming user convenience, safety and security with facial recognition